butfirstchai.com

 Shape and bread the Chicken Cutlets

-• Make desired shape and size patties and line them on a flat plate.
+• Divide the mixture into equal-sized balls.
+Shape them and place them on a lined tray.
 I made two dozen cutlets with this recipe.

-• Dip each cutlet in the whisked egg white and then use your other hand to roll it in the breadcrumbs - one hand for wet and the other for dry - this way you save the mess.
+• Dip each cutlet in the whisked egg white, then roll it in the breadcrumbs.
+Keep one hand for wet and the other for dry to keep things neat.

 2 cups breadcrumbs